-- Pupils admissions; please see the school's admission policy or contact Gloucestershire County Council - Pupil exclusions; please see the school's behaviour and exclusion policies - Staff grievance, capability or disciplinary; these are covered by the school's staff conduct and staff capability policies - Where the complaint concerns a third party used by the school; please complain directly to the third party themselves - Anonymous complaints please refer to the whistleblowing policy - Subject access requests and Freedom of information requests; please see the schools data protection and freedom of information policy in the child's care, for example, the Educational Psychologist, in order to resolve an issue as fairly and fully as possible.
+- Pupils admissions; please see the school's admission policy or contact Gloucestershire County Council - Pupil exclusions; please see the school's behaviour and exclusion policies - Staff grievance, capability or disciplinary; these are covered by the school's staff conduct and staff capability policies - Where the complaint concerns a third party used by the school; please complain directly to the third party themselves - Anonymous complaints We will not normally investigate anonymous complaints.
+However, the Head Teacher or Chair of Governors, if appropriate, will determine whether the complaint warrants an investigation. - Subject access requests and Freedom of information requests; please see the schools data protection and freedom of information policy